We have five factories and 19 years of experience in plant extracts

 Mechanisms of Action

-The anti-inflammatory properties of Citrus bioflavonoids are believed to be due to their ability to modulate various cellular pathways and enzymes involved in the inflammatory process.
+The anti-inflammatory properties of citrus bioflavonoids are believed to be due to their ability to modulate various cellular pathways and enzymes involved in the inflammatory process.
 Some of the key mechanisms include:

 1. Inhibition of Cyclooxygenase (COX) Enzymes: Citrus bioflavonoids may inhibit the activity of COX enzymes, which are responsible for the production of prostaglandins, key mediators of inflammation.